folio-org/stripes-experiments/okapi-console/testing-the-sample-module.md

 ### Run the sample module

+XXX Note: this facility seems to have gone away in the present console.

 * Click the **Sample Module** menu item at the top of the page.
 You will see the list of tenants for which to run the module, currently consisting of only one entry for Our Library.